Skip to main content

 Did you know?

-EAAs have strong evidence as a complete muscle protein synthesis stimulus.
+EAAs (Essential Amino Acids) are well-supported as a complete stimulus for muscle protein synthesis (MPS).

 Forms of EAAs (Essential Amino Acids)